Paperform vs Wufoo: Which Is Better in 2026?

 The Verdict

-Paperform is the better choice for virtually every use case.
-It offers more features in every category — payments (5 gateways vs basic fields), design (document editor vs dated widgets), calculations (Excel-style engine vs none), templates (30,000+ vs ~400), and integrations (2,000+ vs limited).
-The only areas where Wufoo edges ahead are free submission count (100 vs 30) and raw simplicity for throwaway forms.
+Paperform is the better choice for almost every use case.
+It offers more in every category: payments (5 gateways vs basic fields), design (document editor vs dated widgets), calculations (Excel-style engine vs none), templates (30,000+ vs ~400), and integrations (2,000+ vs limited).
+Wufoo only edges ahead on free submission count (100 vs 30) and raw simplicity for throwaway forms.

-Wufoo makes sense in one narrow scenario: you need a disposable, extremely simple form (under 10 fields), you don't need payments or calculations, and the 100 free submissions matter more than any advanced capability.
-For this specific use case — an internal feedback form, a quick RSVP, a basic contact widget — Wufoo's simplicity is adequate.
+Wufoo makes sense in one narrow scenario: you need a disposable, very simple form (under 10 fields), you don't need payments or calculations, and the 100 free submissions matter more than any advanced capability.
+For an internal feedback form, a quick RSVP, or a basic contact widget, Wufoo's simplicity is enough.

-Wufoo was a pioneer that deserves credit for making form building accessible.
-But the product hasn't kept pace.
-SurveyMonkey's acquisition preserved the service without investing in its evolution.
-Paperform, founded a decade later, is bootstrapped, profitable, and actively building — a safer platform bet for anyone planning beyond next month.
-When you choose a form builder, you're choosing a platform for years of business processes.
-Paperform's active development and revenue-funded growth make it the more reliable long-term choice.
+Wufoo deserves credit as a pioneer that made form building accessible, but the product hasn't kept pace.
+The SurveyMonkey acquisition preserved the service without investing much in its evolution.
+Paperform, founded a decade later, is bootstrapped, profitable, and actively building, which makes it the safer bet for anyone planning beyond next month.
+A form builder is a platform you'll run business processes on for years, and Paperform's ongoing development and revenue-funded growth make it the more reliable long-term choice.

 For details on more options, see our complete Wufoo alternatives analysis or the full best form builders ranking.